 Within these categories, our technology experts consider everything from the speaker's size, weight, and portability to whether the voice assistant responds quickly and accurately to a range of commands and questions.

 To test out each of the variables fully, the smart speakers were trialled in various settings, including with loud background noise, different room sizes and whether the response varied with different voices.
 Finally, the price is weighed up against the speaker's performance to assess whether it is worth the money.

-Within this, we also compare its price to competitors' devices to see if a better value for money is offered elsewhere or if a particular brand offers something unique.
+Within this, we compare its price to competitors' devices to see if a better value for money is offered elsewhere or if a brand offers something unique.
 The final result?
 You get our list of the best smart speakers to buy this year, tried and tested.